Dealibros/Life-Sync/README.md

 ### Additional Features
 In addition to the core features of the app, LifeSync also offers a small weather update to help you plan your day better.
 You also get a daily quote to help motivate and inspire you to achieve your goals.

+## Technical Specifications
+LifeSync is a full-stack web application that was developed using the following technologies:

+**Frontend Framework**: React

+**Backend Framework**: Spring Boot

+**Database Management System**: PostgreSQL

+**Integrated Development Environments (IDE)**: Visual Studio Code and IntelliJ

+**Version Control**: Git

+### Frontend
+The frontend of the application was built using React, a popular and efficient JavaScript library for building user interfaces.
+The additional libraries used, (for example for the calendar or the charts) can be found in the package.json file in the 'frontend' folder.

+### Backend
+The backend of the application was built using Spring Boot, a powerful and flexible Java-based framework that provides a robust platform for building web applications.
+We used Spring Boot to create a RESTful API to handle data processing and communication between the frontend and backend.

+### Database
+The application's data was stored in a PostgreSQL database.
+PostgreSQL is an open-source relational database management system that is known for its reliability, performance, and scalability.

+### IDE
+We used Visual Studio Code for developing the frontend of the application and IntelliJ for the backend.
+Both IDEs provide a range of powerful features that make coding and debugging easier and more efficient.

+### Version Control
+We used Git for version control, which allowed us to manage and track changes to the codebase as we developed the application.
+We also used GitHub to store and share the codebase with the development team.

+### Project Management
+We utilized GitHub's project management features, including their Kanban board and issue tracker, to organize our development process and implement Scrum methodology.
+This allowed us to easily manage and prioritize tasks, track progress, and collaborate effectively as a team.